Enfield Cricket Club

-Enfield Cricket Club is a cricket club in the Lancashire League, which plays its home games at Dill Hall Lane in Accrington.
-For the 2011 season its captain is Adam Bracewell, and its professional is Werner Coetsee of South Africa.
+Enfield Cricket Club is a cricket club in the Lancashire League (not to be confused with the club of the same name in Middlesex), which plays its home games at Dill Hall Lane in Accrington.
 The club has won the league on 5 occasions and the cup on 4.
 It has employed professionals including Clyde Walcott, Sylvester Clarke and Damien Fleming.